 Since Kaohsiung has a population of about 3 million people, and since the entire West coast of Taiwan is densely populated, finding a park with tropical forest and hundreds of free monkeys, right in the city is a quite nice surprise.

 In the park, you’ll find several hiking trails that are suitable for all kinds of people: some are easier than others but to be fair there aren’t any really difficult routes.
-Just a lots of steps.
+Just a lot of steps.

 The main trail is easily accessible.
 The monkeys are everywhere and don’t seem to be bothered by the many people.

-The fastest way to get to the Monkey Mountain is by taxi: they are everywhere in the city and are very cheap.
+The fastest way to get to Monkey Mountain is by taxi: they are everywhere in the city and are very cheap.
 The main entrance is from one of these two points:

 If you feel adventurous you can explore some of the numerous semi-hidden hiking trails in the park.